Imam Shamil: War against Russia

 Shamil was effective at uniting the many, quarrelsome Caucasian tribes to fight against the Russians, by the force of his charisma, piety and fairness in applying Sharia law.
 One Russian source commented on him as "a man of great tact and a subtle politician."
 He believed the Russian introduction of alcohol in the area corrupted traditional values.
 Against the large regular Russian military, Shamil made effective use of irregular and guerrilla tactics.
-In 1845 an 8-10,000 strong column under the command of Count Michael Vorontsov followed the Imamate's forces into the forests of Chechnya.
+In 1845, an 8000-10000 strong column under the command of Count Mikhail Vorontsov followed the Imamate's forces into the forests of Chechnya.
 The Imamate's forces surround the Russian column, destroying it.
-This destroyed Vorontsov's attempt to cut away Chechnya from the Imamate which was his plan.
+This destroyed Vorontsov's attempt to cut away Chechnya from the Imamate, which was his plan.

-Count Mikhail Semyonovich Vorontsov detailing the plan to cut away Chechnya from the Imamate:

 His fortunes as a military leader rose after he was joined by Hadji Murad, who defected from the Russians in 1841 and tripled by his fighting the area under Shamil's control within a short time.
 Hadji Murad, who was to become the subject of a famous novella by Leo Tolstoy (1904), turned against Shamil a decade later, apparently disappointed by his failure to be anointed Shamil's successor as imam.
 Shamil's elder son was given that nomination, and in a secret council, Shamil had his lieutenant accused of treason and sentenced to death, on which Hadji Murad, on learning of the judgement, redefected to the Russians.

-Though Shamil hoped that Britain, France, or the Ottoman Empire would come to his aid to drive Russia from the Caucasus, these plans never came to fruition.
+Although Shamil hoped that Britain, France, or the Ottoman Empire would come to his aid to drive Russia from the Caucasus, this never happened.
 After the Crimean War, Russia redoubled its efforts against the Imamate.
-Now successful, Russian forces severely reduced the Imamate's territory, and by September 1859 Shamil surrendered.
+Now successful, Russian forces severely reduced the Imamate's territory, and by September 1859, Shamil surrendered.
 Though the main theater closed, conflict in the eastern Caucasus would continue for several more years.

 Last years

 After his capture, Shamil was sent to Saint Petersburg to meet the Tsar Alexander II.
 Afterwards, he was exiled to Kaluga, then a small town near Moscow.
-After several years in Kaluga he complained to the authorities about the climate and in December of 1868 Shamil received permission to move to Kiev, a commercial center of the Empire's southwest.
-In Kiev he was afforded a mansion in Aleksandrovskaya Street.
-The Imperial authorities ordered the Kiev superintendent to keep Shamil under "strict but not overly burdensome surveillance" and allotted the city a significant sum for the needs of the exile.
-Shamil seemed to have liked his luxurious detainment, as well as the city; this is confirmed by the letters he sent from Kiev.
+After several years in Kaluga he complained to the authorities about the climate and in December 1868 Shamil received permission to move to Kyiv a commercial center of the Empire's southwest.
+In Kyiv he was afforded a mansion in Aleksandrovskaya Street.
+The Imperial authorities ordered the Kyiv superintendent to keep Shamil under "strict but not overly burdensome surveillance" and allotted the city a significant sum for the needs of the exile.
+Shamil seemed to have liked his luxurious detainment, as well as the city; this is confirmed by the letters he sent from Kyiv.

-In 1859 Shamil wrote to one of his sons: "By the will of the Almighty, the Absolute Governor, I have fallen into the hands of unbelievers ... the Great Emperor ... has settled me here ... in a tall spacious house with carpets and all the necessities".
+In 1859 Shamil wrote to one of his sons: "By the will of the Almighty, the Absolute Governor, I have fallen into the hands of unbelievers ... the Great Emperor ... has settled me here ... in a tall spacious house with carpets and all the necessities."